engisalor/sketch-grammar-explorer/README.md

 ### Exporting content: `sgex.io`

-This module contains functions to load and save data.
+These are functions to load and save data.
 The easiest way to export data from `Response` objects is to use the `sgex.io.export_content` function.
 If an error is raised when trying to export data, check ``response.content`` for any internal SkE errors and try making the same API call with ``"format": "json"``.

 ```python
 from sgex.io import export_content